Aftaputra/Microscope-OF/apidocs/dev/config-file.md

 ## Understanding and modifying the base configuration file

 This section describes how to change the microscope configuration for development.
-For example, when making a Merge Request to add a new Thing to the standard microscope configuration. **Do not do this for customising a single microscope.** For customising the configuration of a single microscope see the next section.
+For example, when making a Merge Request to add a new Thing to the standard microscope configuration. **Do not do this for customising a single microscope.** For customiston please refeer to the section on [customising the configuration](#section-customise-config).

 The specification for the configuration file is set by [LabThings FastAPI](https://labthings-fastapi.readthedocs.io/).
 The file is a JSON file.
 As such, it cannot contain comments.